Jako/CustomRequest/docs/examples.md

 color of the grid field is changed to blue then[^4]) and the Resource field could stay empty.
 Thay way you could use one pagination configuration for all pagination calls on the page.
-The first subpattern part (`page/`) of the expression is stripped from the found pattern and the remaining string is used to identify the resource where the user is forwarded to later.
+The first subpattern part (`page/`) of the expression is stripped from the not found url and the remaining string is used to identify the resource where the user is forwarded to later.

 Name | Alias Path | Resource | URI Parameter | Regular Expression